Which is better: React or Angular? What are the advantages of React over Angular and vice versa? When to use Angular and React in particular projects?

 Libraries operate on the principle of single responsibility.
 This means that one library provides only one functionality.
 If we talk about React technology, its functionality is limited to working with user interfaces, and additional modules will be required to close other functional duties.

 This is how we approach the definition of a framework.
 Unlike a library, the functionality of a framework is not limited to one task.
 In simple terms, a framework is a collection of libraries of various functionality and rules for developing a certain type of application.
-This is the basis and architecture of the future application into which the developer embeds his code.
-So, the framework, greatly simplifies development and saves time, allowing you to create a ready-made solution.
+This is the basis and architecture of the future application into which developers embed their code.
+So, the framework greatly simplifies development and saves time, allowing developers to create a ready-made solution.

-Both technologies are suitable for web and mobile application development.
-However, for mobile development with Angular, you need an additional open-source NativeScript framework, and for React, you need React Native, a cross-platform open-source framework that allows you to develop Android, iOS, and UWP apps.
+Both technologies are suitable for web and mobile applications.
+However, for mobile development with Angular, you need an additional open-source NativeScript framework.
+As an alternative to native development, you can use React Native, an open-source framework that enables the development of cross-platform mobile apps for iOS and Android.

 Based on the framework and library definitions, we can conclude that React only allows us to work with the task of designing the user interface.
 By default, React doesn’t have any tools for dealing with routing, web requests, or streamlining state management processes.
 All these functions require the installation of additional libraries like React Router, Axious, and others.

 Considering the Angular vs React difference, the former does not require additional modules and can provide any functionality with its means.

 4. Learning Curve

 Angular has a steep learning curve, considering it is a complete solution, and mastering Angular requires developers to learn associated concepts such as TypeScript and MVC.
-To work with the technology, a specialist will need to learn many complex functions.
+Comparing React vs Angular JS, the latter requires many complex functions to learn.

 5. Community Support

-As we’ve seen, React is more popular than Angular, largely due to the lower barrier to entry, and some people are attracted to greater freedom of action.
+Barrier entry and flexibility directly influence the popularity of React versus Angular among developers.
 React is open source and constantly updated thanks to the support of giant corporations such as Facebook and Instagram, as well as a community of developers from various countries.

 Angular cannot boast the same popularity, largely due to the complexity of learning.
-Yet, Angular is a mature framework and also has a community that appreciates the wide functionality of the framework.
+Yet, Angular is a mature framework and also has a community that appreciates its wide functionality.
 Like React, Angular is an open-source platform, and not only members of the permanent development team but also any developer can contribute to its development.